Mohs surgery is considered the gold standard in treating certain types of skin cancer – now there's an option for treating challenging closures.

 CONCLUSION

-Placental-based allografts were helpful in supporting closure for MMS defects of the face, head, neck, and dorsal hand in a subset of patients who are not good candidates for traditional methods of autologous tissue reconstruction.
+Placental-based allografts were helpful in supporting closure for MMS defects of the face, head, neck, and dorsal hand in a subset of patients who were not good candidates for traditional methods of autologous tissue reconstruction.

 KEY CHALLENGES